-Introduce yourself and tell us about Creative Tim?
+Introduce yourself and tell us about Creative Tim.

 What difficulties did you face when starting and how did you overcome them?

 In the beginning, it was difficult, we just graduated and were dependent on our parents.
 We didn’t have a job or an investment from somebody.
-So we started, as an agency, to do some web projects for different acquaintances in order to obtain some cash.
+So we started, as an agency, to do some web projects for different acquaintances to obtain some cash.

-Getting the first users: It was hard because we did not have any Twitter Followers, Facebook Fans or Subscribers.
+Getting the first users: It was hard because we did not have any Twitter Followers, Facebook Fans, or Subscribers.

 Why did you start Creative Tim?

 I wanted to start an agency business because I didn’t want to be an employee.
 It’s great to have control over what I do and when I do it.
 My co-founder shared the same vision as I did which was great.
-After working as an agency we started Creative Tim which in the end became our full-time job.
+After working at an agency we started Creative Tim which in the end became our full-time job.

 How is Creative Tim different from the competition?

-As a quick view, we are in the “market place business”, we sell UI Kits and templates and we also give free items.
+As a quick view, we are in the “marketplace business”, we sell UI Kits and templates and we also give free items.
 Compared to other markets all Creative Tim products are designed and created by our team.

 Besides that, we have room for collaborators, who can join the game (compared to regular sellers from different markets).
 They can take a product made by us and translate it to a different framework or a different design.
 For example, we create the HTML of a UI Kit, then 1 collaborator is creating the Sketch version, one is creating the Photoshop version another one is creating the Ruby on Rails version, etc. Then they get a percentage of the transaction from the item that they contributed to.

-That makes us have control over all the items and overall our products because we know that a new product that will be released on our market will be a Good and Powerful product because it started from a group of elements that we already created.
+That gives us control over all the items and overall our products because we know that a new product that will be released on our market will be a Good and Powerful product because it started from a group of elements that we already created.
 We also try to follow the Lean Startup principle by creating a Minimal Viable Product which has just a couple of elements (Like an Admin Dashboard Template).